XPRNetwork/ts-smart-contract-docs/src/introduction/overview.md

 ---
-description: Introduction to Proton
+description: Introduction to XPR Network
 ---

 # Introduction

-## What is Proton?
+## What is XPR Network?

-Proton is a layer one proof-of-stake blockchain that leverages cutting-edge [WebAssembly (WASM)](https://webassembly.org) smart contracts to enable high-performant, scalable and sustainable computation.
-Developers can leverage Proton to easily and securely build tokens, NFTs, exchanges, lending markets and much more.
+XPR Network is a layer one proof-of-stake blockchain that leverages cutting-edge [WebAssembly (WASM)](https://webassembly.org) smart contracts to enable high-performant, scalable and sustainable computation.
+Developers can leverage XPR Network to easily and securely build tokens, NFTs, exchanges, lending markets and much more.

-Proton Smart Contracts use [AssemblyScript](https://www.assemblyscript.org/), a state of the art extension to [Typescript](https://www.typescriptlang.org/) that:
+XPR Network Smart Contracts use [AssemblyScript](https://www.assemblyscript.org/), a state of the art extension to [Typescript](https://www.typescriptlang.org/) that:
 1. builds to high performance WASM
 2. adds native types like u8, u16, u32, u64
 3. integrates with the existing web ecosystem

 ## Basic Smart Contract
-A simple Proton smart contract has the structure:
+A simple XPR Network smart contract has the structure:

 ```ts
 import { Contract, print } from 'proton-tsc'